k-bosko/k-bosko.github.io/_posts/2019-08-30-Personal-website-with-Minimal-Mistakes-Jekyll-Theme-HOWTO-Part-III.md

 ### ENABLING PUBLIC COMMENTS

 Minimal Mistakes supports a lot of comment providers, which for a newbie like me is quite overwhelming.
+I tried to enable Staticman, because it allows to escape reliance on third-party services.
+But as of now it seems to have problems with API calls to GitHub and the solution to host own instance of Staticman API didn't appeal to me. [^f1]

+So I decided to go with [Disqus](https://disqus.com).
+However, you need to signup with them and provide your website's shortname.
+Enable `disqus` as provider and add the shortname to your `_config.yml`.

+[^f1]: Some people host Staticman with Heroku.
+If you are interested, check out this [tutorial](https://www.datascienceblog.net/post/other/staticman_comments/).
+Not sure if it works though.

 --------------------------------------------
 ### ADDING FAVICON